UCEAP/uceap_logging/README.md

 ## CloudWatch Integration

 This module includes a `CloudWatchClientFactory` class that simplifies integration with AWS CloudWatch Logs.
+You'll need to configure Monolog to use your subclassed factory to send logs to CloudWatch.

 ### Example: Monolog Integration